AriezLabs/blog/content/blog/newyear21.md

     * I can't work productively all day long anyway.
       * I have a tendency to be unable to stop whatever I'm doing right now
       * This is a benefit, but it also makes it hard to start working
+        * Maybe commit to doing something for 15 minutes only, and only keep going if I want to.
       * And I need to get better at realizing when I'm not being productive anymore and it would be better to stop.
     * Bonus points if it's a worthwhile hobby with good payoff
+    * Sports is a good way to create good conditions for deep work.
   * Learn to enjoy mundane things
     * Listen to podcasts/audiobooks when doing the dishes etc.
 * Reducing the amount of work I need to do: